 My Favorite Stops in The Lofoten Islands | Norway

 Lofoten, Norway has been on my bucket list for years, and I can finally say I’ve crossed it off!
-From snow-capped mountains rising dramatically above the sea to the captivating Northern Lights dancing in the sky, every moment in Lofoten absolutely blew me away.
-My winter road trip was all about chasing the dramatic landscapes—because let’s face it, winter is the best time to explore the mountains.
+From snow-capped mountains rising dramatically above the sea to the witnessing the Northern Lights for the first time, every moment in Lofoten absolutely blew me away.
+My road trip was all about chasing the dramatic landscapes, winter is the best time to explore the mountains.

 Svolvær